 PENETRATING THE CHINESE MARKET STILL FEELS LIKE ROCKET SCIENCE TO MANY WESTERN COMPANIES.
 WeAr SUGGESTS SOME TOP TIPS ON HOW TO ENGAGE WITH LARGER AND WIDER-RANGING CONSUMER BASES THROUGH DIGITAL PLATFORMS

 Numerous brands and stores are yet to make the most of their Chinese social media outlets.
-In this and issues, WeAr offers ‘how-to’ guides key digital platforms suited and booted for global retailers: Little Red Book (this issue), Alibaba (WeAr 63) and TikTok (WeAr 64).
+In this and upcoming issues, WeAr offers ‘how-to’ guides on China’s key digital platforms that are suited and booted for global retailers: Little Red Book (this issue), Alibaba (WeAr 63) and TikTok (WeAr 64).

-Little Red Book (LRB) is a socialmedia-turned-retail platform with a strong community of shoppers willing to discuss their finds.
+Little Red Book (LRB) is a social-media-turned-retail platform with a strong community of shoppers willing to discuss their finds.
 The original intention here was to provide users with a platform to review products bought overseas and consequently share their shopping experiences with the community.
 As of February 2020, LRB had a total of approximately 300 million registered users.
-The user number tripled since mid-2018.
+The user number has tripled since mid-2018.
 What’s more, RED Mall is the platform’s cross-border e-commerce service that retails luxury, beauty and fashion products from around the globe to users in China.
-Communication-based content via product review tutorials, blog postslive-streaming sessions innovative ways to boost online user numbers.
+Communication-based content conveyed via product review tutorials, blog posts and live-streaming sessions are just some of the innovative ways to boost online user numbers.

-LRB has been transformed from a platform for reviewing and exchanging information to a platform for shopping also hosting online stores.
+LRB has been transformed from a platform for reviewing and exchanging information to a platform for shopping and also hosting online stores.
 The platform has created a shop-in-shop structure where various companies can boost their brands.
 Used by more than 200 million people, including 85 million monthly active users, this makes for some serious turnover power.
-Additionally, the platform is available across 200 countries and regions, providing its customers with prompt services to deliver top-grade products from around the globe.
+Additionally, the platform is available across 200 countries and regions, providing its customers with prompt services to deliver top-grade products from around the globe to their doorsteps.
 Ready to get red?

 Step one.
-Before going forth and setting up online LRB shop, you are required to select one of the following business model options: either LRB supports your products and buys them in advance or the company creates its own store – probably a more suitable option for multibrand retailers.
+Before going forth and setting up an online LRB shop, you are required to select one of the following business model options: either LRB supports your products and buys them in advance or the company creates its own store – probably a more suitable option for multibrand retailers.

 Step two.
 To use LRB as a trading platform and social network, companies must create an official account.
 To do this, you will first need to set up a personal account and subsequently present a number of company verification papers to LRB.